Aracho1/Portfolio/README.md

-# Ara Cho - Makers Portfolio
+# Hello, World!
+Welcome to Ara Cho's Portfolio

-**Hello, World** This is my learning journey at Makers.
+This is my learning journey at Makers.
 I will be tracking my learning at each week.

 ## Goals
 #### Test-Driven Development